 Allstate$2,339$4,31785%$1,978

-Which cities in North Carolina have the lowest auto insurance rates?
+North Carolina cities with the lowest auto insurance rates

 Insurance providers rely on statistical data regarding thefts, collisions and vandalism to analyze the likelihood of such incidents occurring in a particular area.
 Besides driving history, your car model and age play a significant role in determining your insurance premiums.

-The table below shows a list of cities in North Carolina with the most affordable car insurance rates.
+Find below a list of North Carolina cities with the lowest car insurance rates.

 Lake Junaluska$1,477